centreon/centreon-documentation/en/upgrade/upgrade-from-21-04.md

 ## Upgrade the Remote Servers

 This procedure is the same than to upgrade a Centreon Central server.

+> At the end of the update, configuration should be deployed from the Central server.

 ## Upgrade the Pollers